Compositional Chain-of-Thought Prompting for Large Multimodal Models: Additional Implementation Details

 The development of SEED-Bench involved designing an advanced pipeline specifically for creating multiple-choice questions.
 This pipeline is tailored to target specific evaluation dimensions, thereby enabling the scalability of evaluation data across various domains.
 Furthermore, the benchmark incorporates a blend of automatic filtering and manual verification processes to enhance the quality of the generated questions and answers.

 For the specific research paper in question, only the image splits of SEED-Bench are utilized for evaluation purposes.

-\minisection{Inference details} We use the official data and code released by the authors which is available at \url{https://github.com/AILab-CVC/SEED-Bench}.
+\minisection{Inference details} We use the official dataset released by the authors which is available at \url{https://github.com/AILab-CVC/SEED-Bench}.
 All models evaluated on SEEDBench use the exact method described in Section~\ref{sec:CCoT} of the main paper.